SimpleAccounts/SimpleAccounts-UAE/README.md

 4. Configure the necessary settings and parameters.
 5. Launch SimpleAccounts and start managing your finances with ease.

-For detailed installation instructions, refer to the [Installation Guide](link-to-installation-guide).
+For detailed installation instructions and platform-specific guides, please refer to the [Installation Guide](link-to-installation-guide).

-## Contributing

-We welcome contributions from the open-source community.
-If you would like to contribute to SimpleAccounts, please follow our [Contributing Guidelines](link-to-contributing-guidelines).

 ## Support